mark-watson/javascript_intelligent_systems/README.md

 # Code examples for the book "Building Intelligent Systems in JavaScript"

+## NOTE: this 2ndedition git branch is work in progress.
+Please use main git branch until this new code is merged.

+## do a `git checkout master` to get back to the main branch

 All of my code in this repository may be used under either the Apache 2, the LGPL version 3 or the GPL 3 licenses - you choose depending on which license works best for you.

 You may purchase this book at https://leanpub.com/aijavascript